Dimitris Aslanidis: Club career

 Aslanidis started his career in P.A.O.N.E. during 2005 before being transferred to Iraklis Thessaloniki in 2006, he later moved to Olympiakos Volou before returning to P.A.O.N.E. and spending two years to Anagennisi Epanomi.
 In 2012, he was transferred to Aris Thessaloniki.
+He then moved to Panionios in 2013, and later joined Asteras Magoula F.C., where he retired in 2014.

 Personal

 In 2011, he participated in the reality show FAB 5, the Greek edition of Queer Eye for the Straight Guy.